-- 7.01 The University agrees to acquaint new employees with the fact that an Agreement between the parties is in effect, and with the conditions of employment set out in Articles 5 and 6 dealing with Union security and the deduction of Union dues. - 7.02 New employees, except those hired for less than twenty-two (22) working days, shall be presented with a copy of the Agreement by the University on commencement of employment.

-- 7.03 The University shall notify the Union of the name, home address, and telephone number, position and department location of each new employee, except those hired for less than twenty-two (22) working days, within one (1) calendar month of their date of employment, unless the employee specifically requests otherwise and will provide the Union with an updated report of this information in January of each year and at such other times as requested by the Union upon reasonable notice. - 7.04 For the purpose of acquainting all new appointed employees with matters pertaining to the Union and its relationship to the University, a representative of the Union will, without loss of pay, attend an orientation program for new employees and distribute the Union's literature relevant to such matters.
+- 7.01 The University agrees to acquaint new employees with the fact that an Agreement between the parties is in effect, and with the conditions of employment set out in Articles 5 and 6 dealing with Union security and the deduction of Union dues. - 7.02 New employees, except those hired for less than twenty-two (22) working days, shall be presented with a copy of the Agreement by the University on commencement of employment. - 7.03 For the purpose of acquainting all new appointed employees with matters pertaining to the Union and its relationship to the University, a representative of the Union will, without loss of pay, attend an orientation program for new employees and distribute the Union's literature relevant to such matters.
 When an employee is unable to attend such an orientation during the first six (6) weeks of the employee's probationary period, a Union representative will be entitled to meet with the employee during regular working hours at a time when the operational impact on the unit is minimized.
-Time spent by any employee at an orientation meeting will be considered time worked. - 7.05 The University will provide the Union, no later than the 15th of each month, a report of all employees without appointments who have worked in the previous month, indicating name, hours worked and department.
+Time spent by any employee at an orientation meeting will be considered time worked. - 7.04 The University will provide the Union electronically with: - a) a monthly report of - i. new employees who were hired for more than 22 days - ii. the name, hours worked, department and unit of casual employees who worked in the previous month; - iii. all employees who worked more than 12 hours' overtime - b) an annual report in January of - i. the date each employee's service commenced; - ii. updated employee information